 Creating data series in numpy

-In this section we will look at how to create numpy arrays initialised with data series.
+In this article, we will look at how to create numpy arrays initialised with data series.
+There are three main ways to do this:

 arange